Abeelha/fractal-it/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- A modern web browser (Chrome, Firefox, or Edge)
+- A modern web browser (Chrome, Firefox, or Edge, Opera)

 ### Installation